 - Antitrust Litigation

 Corporate fraud has many faces, and Steve has taken on some of the largest perpetrators through antitrust law.
 Steve serves as co-lead counsel in Visa MasterCard ATM, Batteries, Optical Disc Drives and is in the leadership of a class-action lawsuit against Qualcomm for orchestrating a monopoly that led to purchasers paying significantly more for mobile devices.
 He serves as interim class counsel in a case against Tyson, Purdue and other chicken producers for conspiring to stabilize prices by reducing chicken production.
-Most recently, Steve filed a proposed class-action lawsuit against the world’s largest manufacturers of Dynamic Random Access Memory (DRAM) for cornering the market and driving up DRAM prices.
+Steve also filed a proposed class-action lawsuit against the world’s largest manufacturers of Dynamic Random Access Memory (DRAM) for cornering the market and driving up DRAM prices.
+Most recently, Steve’s antitrust case against the NCAA involving rights of college athletes to receive grant-in-aid scholarships saw a unanimous Supreme Court victory, in what media called a “major ruling” (ABC World News Tonight), that “will change the game” (ABC Good Morning America), and leaves the NCAA “more vulnerable than ever” (AP).

 - Consumer Protection